Constraining the Hubble Constant with a Simulated Full Covariance Matrix Using Neural Networks: Simulate Covariance Matrix

+Let $z_{1:m}$ be the training redshifts and let $S\in \mathbb{R}^{m\times m}$ denote the published covariance on this grid (in our study, $m=15$).
+To keep data and model distinct, we use $S$ for the published (empirical) matrix and $\Sigma$ for the model-simulated covariance; here $\mathbb{R}$ denotes real-valued vectors or matrices.
+Given any target grid $z_{1:N}$ (in our study, $N=33$), we learn parameters $\theta$ such that the model produces a symmetric, positive-definite $\Sigma_\theta(z_{1:N})\in \mathbb{R}^{N\times N}$.
+We standardize redshifts using the training statistics and apply the same standardization when evaluating any other redshift list.

+We simulate the CC covariance matrix using PD-CovNet, which learns a feature map with an FCNN.
 FCNN is a fundamental architecture in deep learning, forming the basis for many advanced neural networks.
-Unlike specialized architectures such as Convolutional Neural Networks (CNNs) or Recurrent Neural Networks (RNNs), FCNNs rely exclusively on densely connected layers where every neuron in one layer is connected to every neuron in the subsequent layer.
-This structure ensures flexibility and general applicability to various tasks, including regression, classification, and feature learning.
-The choice of FCNN in this research is motivated by its ability to approximate complex non-linear functions, making it suitable for modeling spatial relationships in the dataset under study.
-Given the relatively low dimensionality of the input data ($z_1, \space z_2$ coordinates), FCNN provides a straightforward and effective solution without requiring domain-specific architectural modifications.
+FCNNs rely exclusively on densely connected layers where every neuron in one layer is connected to every neuron in the subsequent layer.
+This structure ensures flexibility and general applicability to various tasks.

 The primary objective of FCNN is to learn a mapping function $f: \mathbf{x} \to \hat{\mathbf{y}}$, where the input $\mathbf{x} = [x_1, x_2, \dots, x_m]$ is an $m$-dimensional feature vector, and the output $\hat{\mathbf{y}}$ is a vector of predicted values.
 This mapping is achieved through a sequence of layers, each consisting of linear transformations followed by non-linear activation functions.
 Mathematically, an FCNN can be expressed as a composite function: